-I am consistently asked about the beginning days of a leadership position.
+I consistently talk to new leaders about the beginning days of a leadership position.
 In my opinion, the opening days of any job are some of the most important.
 Apparently others think so also.
-Recently someone direct messaged me on Twitter to ask, “What words of advice do you have for a newbie leader?
+Recently someone messaged me on Twitter to ask, “What words of advice do you have for a newbie leader?
 I’m beginning my first pastoring role after years in student ministry.”

-Now, as a “newbie” myself, I speak with more passion, and perhaps even more authority on the subject.
-I messaged him back and said “Learn the people first…go slow to change…think intentional in all you do…pace yourself.”
+It has just been a few years ago I was a “newbie” myself.
+I speak with more passion, and perhaps even more authority on the subject, because I learned along the way.
+I Tweeted him back and said “Learn the people first – go slow to change – think intentional in all you do – pace yourself.”

-That was Twitter.
-This is my blog, so I assume I should explain a little further.
+And, that was enough for Twitter.
+This is my blog, however, so I assume I should explain a little further.

-Here are 4 words of advice for the newbie leader:
+Here are 4 pieces of advice for the new leader:

 Have you ever been the new guy?
 What would you advise?